matthew-shaw/blog/docs/posts/fitness-progress.md

 <!-- more -->

-See my [original blog post](fitness-journey.md) for what I'm trying to achieve and how I'm doing it.
+See my [original post](fitness-journey.md) for what I'm trying to achieve and how I'm doing it.

 ## Projections